imteekay/machine-learning-research/machine-learning.md

 - **Encoding Categorical Variables**: Converting categorical data into numerical form (e.g., one-hot encoding, label encoding).
 - **Handling Outliers**: Removing or transforming extreme values that may distort the model.
 - **Splitting Data**: Dividing data into training, validation, and test sets.

+### Handling Missing Data

+- Dropping columns with missing values
+- Use `SimpleImputer` to fill missing values with the mean
+- **Insight**: understand the data so you can reason what's the best decision — using the mean value, 0 or dropping the column

 ### Scaling